 Then and in between Now

-These photographs are part of a personal project about my mum, who was diagnosed with paranoid schizophrenia when I was five years old.
+These photographs are part of a personal project about my mum and my relationship to my mum and her illness.
+My mum was diagnosed with paranoid schizophrenia when I was five years old.
 A few years ago, my mum's physical health started to deteriorate, which meant she gradually became more physically disabled.
 Due to the nature of her mental illness she refused to accept the appropriate medical investigation, until she was diagnosed with terminal lung cancer in May 2018.

 The more recent photographs are portraying my mum's increasing struggle with physical illness and disability, on top of the mental illness that had been a life long struggle for her.
 Since learning that my mum was terminally ill, photographing her became even more important to me.
 Besides having memories of her and her life for my personal future records, it got me closer to her and her narrative of reality, which increased my understanding and respect for her struggle.